WebSocket implementation for UNIX shell

 Bash wrapper via web browser

-), allowing you to access the shell from the browser.
-To do this, first you need to run httpd
+works, an example has been prepared that allows you to access the shell from the browser.
+To do this, you first need to run httpd

 (from busybox